eloncs/ibics/README.md

 - Scott Spurlock

 # Resources
-These are resources the authors created and compiled for this research.
+Below are resources the authors created and compiled for this research.
 Access our full repository [here](https://github.com/eloncs/ibics/).

 ## Diverse Assets
 Diverse Assets: Instructional materials should employ a diverse range of images and cultural perspectives on course content.